The flamenco dress in the Spring festivals of Andalusia

 Accessory shops are also great experiences.
 Full to the brim with varying options of the aforementioned ítems, the biggest surprise we had was when we asked Chari what colors people were choosing this year.
 After letting us know that red and white are always popular, she very naturally mentioned other colors such as “aguamarina” (aquamarine), “verde agua” (water green), “rosa palo” (a sort of light pink), bugainvillea or peacock blue…colours we never knew existed!

-Case study: a mother who made a flamenco dress for her daughter via skype
+Case study: a mother who makes flamenco dresses for her daughter every year via skype

-You’d think that making a tailor-made flamenco dress would involve the client and the tailor meeting several times throughout the process; measurements, fittings, modifications and general queries… Whilst this is true, with the advancement of technology nowadays it’s possible to make a dress without ever meeting the client in person.
-This is how Charo Fernández managed to get her daughter’s flamenco dress made last year.
+You’d think that making a tailor-made flamenco dress would involve the client and the tailor meeting several times throughout the process; measurements, fittings, modifications and general queries… Whilst this is true, with the advancement of technology nowadays it’s possible to make a tailor-made flamenco dress without ever meeting the client in person.
+This is how Charo Fernández manages to get her daughter’s flamenco dress made every year.

-Cristina, who lives and works in Valencia, had her dress made in El Puerto without ever trying it on.
-The first time she tried it on was when she arrived in El Puerto for the start of the Feria and this was the result!
+Cristina, who lives and works in Valencia, has her flamenco dresses made in El Puerto de Santa María without ever trying them on.
+The first time she tries them on is when she arrives in El Puerto for the start of the Feria each year and this is the result!

-Whilst Genuine Andalusia sadly doesn’t make custom-made Flamenco dresses (well at least not yet!) we are pleased to offer you our own tailor-made tours in Andalusia.
+Whilst Genuine Andalusia sadly doesn’t make custom-made Flamenco dresses (well at least not yet!) we are pleased to offer you our own tailor-made tours and vacations of Andalusia.